MarcAT92/Grocery_Shop/server/README.md

 ### Admin Authentication

 Admin authentication is handled by the backend using JWT tokens.
-When the server starts, it automatically creates an initial admin user if none exists, using the credentials specified in the `.env` file.
+Admin users are created using the admin management scripts (see below).

-Protected admin routes use the `protectAdmin` middleware to verify the JWT token and load the admin from MongoDB.
+The system includes a `protectAdmin` middleware that can be used to protect admin routes by verifying the JWT token and loading the admin from MongoDB, though it's not currently used in any routes.

 ## Admin User Management